 Prizes are grand, but what our prize-winning tradition means to the customer is the best ham for their money.
 For years, we’ve built on the 80-year-old foundation and constantly improved and expanded to meet the customer’s needs.
 We still age our hams longer than almost anyone else, six to twelve months.
 Each ham is slowly smoked to give the authentic hickory smoked flavor.
 We cure the old-fashioned way with honey, salt and sugar.
 But today we offer a variety of products and cuts to give the customer a selection that is better than ever and yet convenient for our fast paced lifestyles.

-Broadbent Smoked Country Bacon, Pepper Bacon and our newest addition- Sun-Dried Tomato Bacon are dry cured and hickory smoked.
-We also produce a Maplewood Smoked and Maplewood Smoked Cinnamon Bacon.
-Each slab is hand rubbed with our special curing ingredients.
+Broadbent's produces a varied of delicious bacons including Hickory Smoked Country Bacon, HIckory Smoked Pepper Bacon, Maplewood Smoked and Applewood Smoked Bacons.
+If Nitrites are a problem for you, never fear, we have two Nitrite Bacons.
+Each flavor of bacon begins the same.
+The slabs are hand rubbed with our special curing ingredients.
 Words cannot describe how delicious our bacon actually tastes.
 The aroma of our bacon frying will set the tone for a perfect Sunday breakfast.
 Our bacon is perfect for BLT’S!
 Our Bacon is generally a thicker slice and our bacon is available by the slab.
+Make sure and check our these selections while visiting our online store.

 Our Smoked Country Pork Sausage comes in unique replica cloth bags.
 Our Sausage is made from Great Grandma Broadbent’s secret recipe, with extra lean cuts of meat mixed with special country seasonings.
 Our sausage is then hickory smoked and aged for great flavor.